 The powers set out in the EU (Withdrawal) Bill (formerly known as the ‘Great Repeal Bill’) are some of the broadest constitutionally important provisions ever seen in legislation.
 Whatever else the Bill achieves, it has finally blown the lid off the delegated legislation process.
-As nothing has before, the Bill makes the case for fundamental and long-overdue reform of the parliamentary process for scrutiny of delegated legislation.

 The Hansard Society’s interest in the European Union (Withdrawal) Bill (formerly known as the ‘Great Repeal’ Bill, and then the lesser ‘Repeal’ Bill) focuses on the delegation of powers to ministers, and the scrutiny procedures by which Parliament will seek to hold the government to account for the use of these powers.
 This reflects the Society’s long-running record of work on delegated legislation.

 Brexit poses a legislative challenge unique in nature and scale.
 The combination of a hard exit deadline before the end of the current extended parliamentary session, and protracted uncertainty over the content, timing and sequencing of negotiations and any resulting agreements, makes it unavoidable that some policy changes will need to be made through delegated rather than primary legislation.
 And given the uncertainties of Brexit, the government has to seek the powers to make legislative changes the scope and timing of which it cannot fully know at the time the powers are sought and granted.